Herbie Fletcher "1995 Local Hero"

 PHOTO: Courtesy of Ron Stoner

-Herbie began surfing at the age of 10.
-Thirty-six years later, he's still surfing hard at Pipeline or some remote island.
-His high energy and exuberance for adventure have spilled over into his business success.
-As owner of Astrodeck (and several surfing and snowboard clothing line), he has afforded surfers the "firm foothold" to perform extreme acrobatic maneuvers.
+Herbie Fletcher began surfing at the age of 10 and hasn’t slowed down since.
+His high energy and exuberance for adventure have spilled over into his business success as well.
+As owner of Astrodeck, he’s afforded surfers a firm foothold to perform extreme maneuvers and also progress the sport.

-When he was only a teen, he gave chase to some of the most, respected names in surfing, particularly David Nuuhiwa.
-Herbie fulfilled his fantasy of moving to Hawaii when he was 15.
-The kid rode BIG wave...so well that Hobie Alter and Bruce Brown paid him to surf and then appear at local malls to talk about it.
-In 1966, still just 17, he placed 7th in the World Championships.
+When he was only a teen, Fletcher gave chase to some of the most respected names in surfing, particularly David Nuuhiwa.
+He also fulfilled his fantasy of moving to Hawaii when he was 15.
+Fletcher rode big waves so well that Hobie Alter and Bruce Brown paid him to surf and then appear at local malls to talk about it.
+In 1966, still just 17, he placed seventh in the World Championships.

-During the introduction of shortboards, Herbie's shaping talents had a lot to do with design elements still in use today (like down rails).
-Herbie saw his first jet ski in 1975 and figured it was just a motorized surfboard...excelling at challenging big waves even when Wiamea closed out.
+During the introduction of shortboards, Fletcher’s shaping talents had a lot to do with design elements still in use today (like down rails).
+Fletcher saw his first jetski in 1975 and figured it was just a motorized surfboard, and chased down the North Shore’s most challenging big waves.